No Sound Output or System Will Not Power On

 • Streaming services such as Pandora and Spotify can produce a lower output and clarity if there is poor signal strength.
 In these cases, try using onboard music player.

-• On the 4 speaker ST600 Platinum system (both the 2 or 4 speaker versions), be sure the switch on the amp is set to 2CH.
-(2-channel) -- this is the input sources - the output is still 4 channels)
+• ST600 SYSTEM: On the ST600 Platinum system (both the 2 or 4 speaker versions), be sure the switch on the amp is set to 2CH.
+(2-channel) -- this is the input sources - the output is still 4 channels on the 4-speaker system)

 Only 1 speaker works

 After re-checking all wire connections, if you only have output from one speaker, then try swapping the left and right channels on the amp.
 If the same speaker still does not work, then it is a bad speaker.
 If the other speaker stops working, then it is a bad channel on the amp.
 Contact us to submit a warranty claim for the appropriate part.

 Amp is getting too hot or not working properly